-How to Effectively Track Marketing Expenses
+How to Effectively Track Your Marketing Expenses

 A marketing expense is a marketing expense, right?
 In the sense that they all hit your budget, yes.
 In most other respects, not really.

-What is a Marketing Expense?
+What is a marketing expense?

 A marketing expense is the amount of money spent in promoting, advertising, or marketing a business and its products, services, or solutions.
 These expenses are costs that directly contribute to the performance of marketing activities and overall efforts.